tensfeldt/openNCAreport/README.md

 At this stage in development, the work-flow in {openNCAreport} is quite rigid, with plans to add flexibility in the future.
 Here we outline the standard work-flow.

+#### Basic parameters

+The recipe below has a set of input parameters which will be unique to each analysis:

+- `profile` - the parameter name in the PK Parameter data which corresponds to an identifier of one experimental unit of analysis
+- `tc_path` - the path string to the input data
+- `flag` - the parameter name in the PK Parameter data which corresponds to summary grouping parameter
+- `by` - the parameter name in the PK Parameter data which corresponds to summary grouping parameter

+#### Loading a test-case

 To start you load a NCA test-case into the R session with the `load_test_case()` function.
 A test-case in this context corresponds to 4 key data sets:

 - the Analysis Ready Data set (**ARD**)